Veterinary Ophthalmology by BluePearl Hoover AL

 • Make an initial appointment by calling us directly or via referral from your pet’s primary vet.

-• We’ll get records from your primary or emergency vet before your first visit and collaborate with them to discuss your pet’s history and current condition.
+• We’ll request records from your primary or emergency vet before your first visit and collaborate with them to discuss your pet’s history and current condition.

 During your visit